KnugiHK/WhatsApp-Chat-Exporter/README.md

 # Whatsapp-Chat-Exporter
-A Whatsapp database parser that will give you the history of your Whatsapp conversations in HTML and JSON
+An Android and iPhone Whatsapp database parser that will give you the history of your Whatsapp conversations in HTML and JSON.
 **If you plan to uninstall WhatsApp or delete your WhatsApp account, please make a backup of your WhatsApp database.
 You may want to use this exporter again on the same database in the future as the exporter develops**

 # Usage